iamcharankumar/api_test_framework/README.md

 **4. mvn clean test -Dgroups=ALL_SMOKE,ALL_REGRESSION -Dtestng.parallel=methods -DthreadPoolSize=3
 -Ddataproviderthreadcount=3**

-**Note:** To run specific test cases, use appropriate Test groups present in 'TestGroups' class.
+**Note:** To run specific test cases, use appropriate Test groups present in the 'TestGroups' class.